-Like the website https://184.108.40.206, this application allows you to watch anime but from any angle at 360°, and even if it is just one anime, it is an app that you can enjoy even if you watch it with other various small stories.
+Like anime website, this application allows you to watch anime but from any angle at 360°, and even if it is just one anime, it is an app that you can enjoy even if you watch it with other various small stories.
 In addition, some works are VR compatible, and you can easily watch VR animation at home by purchasing equipment for using VR with a smartphone.

 The Appeal of 360° Video: You can enjoy it as many times as you want

 Have you ever wondered how a non-main character moves when he’s off-screen in a video?
 With a 360° video, you can look around the screen 360° and experience it like the protagonist of a movie.
 In addition, since you can enjoy the video from a viewpoint that you would not normally see, you can also enjoy it as a video with a completely different appearance even though it is the same work, such as watching it the first time normally and the second time watching a place you are a little worried about from the beginning to the end and chasing it.

 When Google Spotlight Stories launches the application, it first displays a poster-like selection screen with the word “Find” that looks like a giant advertisement in front of a movie theater.
 Unlike other video apps such as YouTube and Niconico Video, it is a simple and clean selection screen with text titles and illustrations appearing on the full screen.

 Select your favorite program and the video will start on full screen.
 The fact that it uses videos on full screen in both portrait and landscape screens is a feature of this application.
 In this state, when you change the orientation of the smartphone, the viewpoint in your video changes, and you can watch the video from that point of view.
 In other words, you can watch the animation from a 360° angle of freedom.

 ALSO READ: 8 Tech Advancements in the Paint Industry